Samurai 7 - Box Set [Blu-ray]

 Customer Reviews

-Touching and moving5
+Touching and moving

 This film is just so touching.
 I watched it twice on MSNBC.
 At first I wasn't sure what it was but I couldn't stop watching.
 I cried all the way through.
 He details the failures in such a clear way, making you think, "Why couldn't they save this family?"